Racial Equity Statement of the MSU Center for Regional Food Systems

 Our publication, “Measuring Racial Equity in the Food System: Established and Suggested Metrics,” is a tool for food systems practitioners to hold ourselves accountable to progress towards racial equity.

 Another publication, “An Annotated Bibliography on Structural Racism Present in the U.S. Food System,” crowdsources references in an ever-growing listing of literature that links the social construction of whiteness and its intentional or consequential impact on structural racism within the United States’ food movement.
+A 9th edition of the bibliography will be published in 2022.
+We expect this edition to feature more than 500 citations.

 We are increasing our understanding of racial equity in food systems.